 The Form Receiver is defined in the RFD profile in ITI TF-1.

-The Form Receiver SHALL receive the structured form data as submitted by the Form Filler using SDC Submitted Data content module (Refer Section Q.5).
+The Form Receiver SHALL receive the structured form data as submitted by the Form Filler using SDC Submission Data content module (Refer Section Q.5).

 The transactions supported by Form Receiver SHALL follow the security considerations, including XAdES digital signatures as outlined in Section X.5.